Antonio Díaz Soto y Gama

-Antonio Diaz Soto y Gama (23 January 1880 – 14 March 1967) was a Mexican politician and revolutionary during the Mexican Revolution.
+Antonio Díaz Soto y Gama (23 January 1880 – 14 March 1967) was a Mexican politician.
+He fought for Emiliano Zapata in the 1910–1917 Revolution and later served in Congress and in the cabinet of President Lázaro Cárdenas.

 Biography

 He was born in San Luis Potosí to Conrado Díaz Soto y Gama and Concepción Cruz.
 He studied in San Luis Potosí, first at the Instituto de la Immaculada Concepción and later at the Instituto Literario.

 During the early 1900s he was associated with Ricardo Flores Magón's anarchist Mexican Liberal Party, which was involved in strikes and uprisings in Mexico from 1906 to 1911.
 He was also active with the Magon brothers' newspaper El Hijo del Ahuizote.
-In August 1911, together with Magón he helped co-found the successor party, "Liberal Party" (Partido Liberal).
-He was also the secretary and vice president of the Liberal Club "Ponciano Arriaga" (named after the 19th century lawyer) and was imprisoned by the regime of Porfirio Díaz for his activities, and later forced into exile in United States.
-While there he published a liberal newspaper in El Paso, Social Reform with an editorial agenda which opposed the Diaz dictatorship.
+In August 1911, together with Magón he helped co-found the successor Liberal Party (Partido Liberal).
+He was also the secretary and vice president of the Ponciano Arriaga Liberal Club (named after the 19th-century lawyer) and was imprisoned by the regime of Porfirio Díaz for his activities, and later forced into exile in United States.
+While there he published a liberal newspaper in El Paso, La Reforma Social, with an editorial agenda that opposed the Díaz dictatorship.

-A protest at the offices of the anti-Diaz newspaper El Hijo del Ahuizote.
+A protest at the offices of the anti-Díaz newspaper El Hijo del Ahuizote.
 Antonio Díaz Soto y Gama is fifth from the right in the second window.
 The slogan on the banner reads "The Constitution has died..."

-During the presidency of Francisco I. Madero, Díaz Soto y Gama helped found the Casa del Obrero Mundial (House of the World Worker) in Mexico City.
-After Victoriano Huerta ousted Madero in February 1913, Díaz Soto y Gama joined the movement of Emiliano Zapata.
+During the presidency of Francisco I. Madero, Díaz Soto y Gama helped found the Casa del Obrero Mundial (House of the Worker of the World) in Mexico City.
+After Victoriano Huerta ousted Madero in the February 1913 Decena Trágica, Díaz Soto y Gama joined the movement of Emiliano Zapata.

-He played a prominent role at the Convention of Aguascalientes in 1914, following the victory of Huerta.
-During the convention Soto y Gama's speech and disrespect for the Mexican flag, which he said symbolized the "triumph of clerical reaction", caused a protest from some of the participants, many of whom threatened him by pointing their guns at him.
+He played a prominent role at the Convention of Aguascalientes in 1914, following Huerta's victory.
+During the convention, Díaz Soto's speech and disrespect for the Mexican flag, which he said symbolized the "triumph of clerical reaction", caused a protest from some of the participants, many of whom threatened him by pointing their guns at him.
 However, his presence at the convention contributed greatly to the adoption of the Zapatista Plan of Ayala.
-Since Zapata's backing came mostly from rural campesinos, Soto y Gama also served as his representative to urban workers, including the anarcho-syndicalist union Casa del Obrero Mundial.
+Since Zapata's backing came mostly from rural campesinos, Díaz Soto y Gama also served as his representative to urban workers, including the anarcho-syndicalist union Casa del Obrero Mundial.